denisCabrera/bash-scripts/README.md

 # Bash Scripts Collection

 A collection of useful Bash scripts for automation, system administration, and general productivity.
-These scripts are designed to make common tasks simpler and faster.
-Feel free to explore, use, and modify them for your needs.
+These scripts are designed to simplify repetitive tasks and optimize workflows.
+Feel free to explore, use, and modify them to suit your needs.

 ---

 ## 📋 Table of Contents

 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Usage](#usage)